ADKosm/go-junit-report/README.md

 [![Build Status][travis-badge]][travis-link]
 [![Report Card][report-badge]][report-link]

+**This repo contains go-junit-report tool with fixed multiline output.**

 ## Installation

 Go version 1.2 or higher is required.
 Install or update using the `go get`